JMillan13/Psychic-Game/README.md

 https://jmillan13.github.io/Psychic-Game/
 # Psychic-Game

-In this assignment, I will a create computer Psychic-Game.
+I will a create computer Psychic-Game.
 This app will run in the browser, and feature dynamically updated HTML and CSS powered by your JavaScript code.

 Psychic Game